Four-oh-one que? Bonds aren’t just a topic in chemistry.

 Predatory loans and the absurd cost of college (read: not free) are a large part of the problem.

-At the very least, an institution should provide college students with knowledge to manage their finances if it isn’t going to stop being one of the primary sources of Americans’ debt.
+At the very least, an institution should provide college students with the knowledge to manage their finances if it isn’t going to stop being one of the primary sources of Americans’ debt.

 Student loan debt is only just behind mortgage debt.
 According to Time, it exceeded credit card debt and auto loans when it passed the $1 trillion mark in 2012.